Education Key To Countrys Future: Dr. Musadik - UrduPoint

 Education Key To Country's Future: Dr. Musadik

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2024) Federal Minister for Petroleum, Dr. Musadik Malik, said on Friday that education is crucial for securing the nation's bright future.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2024) Federal Minister for Petroleum, Dr. Musadik Malik, on Friday said that education was essential for securing the country’s bright future.

-Delivering the closing remarks at a seminar on sustainable tobacco control policies, Dr. Malik stressed the need for concerted efforts to prevent children from dropping out of school.
+In his closing remarks at a seminar on sustainable tobacco control policies, Dr. Malik stressed the importance of efforts to prevent children from dropping out of school.

-He highlighted the importance of encouraging children to attend school to secure both their personal futures and the country's future.
+He said that children should be encouraged to attend school to secure their own and the country's future.

+The minister said that protecting children from social evils is essential to ensuring a better future for Pakistan.
-The Minister also underscored the health hazards associated with smoking, labeling it a leading cause of cancer and a contributor to numerous preventable deaths.

-He urged the public to avoid smoking in the interest of their health.
+Highlighting the dangers of smoking, Dr. Musadik Malik called it a major cause of cancer and responsible for countless deaths, urging the public to avoid smoking for the sake of their health.

-Dr. Malik further said that while smoking rates are declining in most parts of the world, South Asia is witnessing an alarming increase, particularly among women and children.
+He said that while the number of smokers is decreasing in most parts of the world, South Asia is experiencing an alarming rise in smoking rates, particularly among women and children.

+The minister expressed concern over how poverty has been turned into a business, allowing some to profit at the expense of public health.

+He said that when discussing smoking, the argument is often made that the tobacco industry contributes significant tax revenues that help improve the economy.
+However, a large portion of these tax revenues, he said, is spent on treating smoking-related illnesses in hospitals.

 Recent Stories